Where did the idea for MigLoo come from?

 The Freedom is 2x3m, and the Festival is 3x4.5mm.
 You need space around both for securing guy ropes, etc. in case of rain and wind.
 But the best site is a good central place where users can access it.
 (It’s hard work— wheelchairing!)

-How can I find out the cost to hire a MigLoo?
+How can I find out the cost to create a MigLoo?